Prospective Clinical Psychology Graduate Students

 We do require three letters of recommendation.
 However, if you do not know three professors the Chair of the department recommends a mix of academic and professional letters of recommendation.
 The admissions committee will be looking at the letters to get an idea of well you can perform as a student.

 The Clinical Ph.D.
-Program entails eighty nine course credits, successful completion of the comprehensive exams, the completion of a one-year pre-doctoral internship, and the successful defense of a dissertation.
+Program entails seventy nine course credits, successful completion of the comprehensive exams, the completion of a one-year pre-doctoral internship, and the successful defense of a dissertation.
 Only full time students are accepted into the program.

 Students are required to complete a one-year pre-doctoral internship as part of the requirement for the Ph.D. in clinical psychology.
-Applications for internships are typically submitted during the fourth year of Ph.D. studies, with the internships commencing in the following summer.
+Applications for internships are submitted during the fourth or fifth year of Ph.D. studies, with the internships commencing in the following summer.
 Although some internships are available locally, most students travel elsewhere for their internships.

-Comprehensive: Students are required to take this exam following their third year of graduate studies.
-The exam is completed prior to the start of the fall semester.
-An examination will also be offered during the spring semester for students needing to retake failed portions of the fall exam.
+Students are required to take this exam following their third year of graduate studies.
+The exam is completed during the week preceding the fall semester.

 After completing coursework, students are required to write a dissertation and successfully defend it.
 During this time, students must be registered every fall/spring semester until graduation.
 Registration for six dissertation credits (one credit per semester) is required.
 Students who complete the six credits, which are allotted for work on their dissertation (Psych 701), are then required to register for continuous registration (zero credits), until all work has been completed and defended.
 Registration for dissertation credits and/or continuous registration are considered full-time enrollment and students are eligible for loans.

 First, second, third, and fourth year doctoral students are offered assistantships that include a nine-month stipend and a waiver of tuition.
 These positions require 15 hours of work per week as a teaching and/or research assistant.